 Kyle Kelly is a Physician Assistant certified by the National Commission on Certification of Physician Assistants.
 He grew up in Wadsworth, Ohio and attended St. Vincent – St. Mary High School in Akron, Ohio.
 Kyle then went on to attend Baldwin Wallace University where he graduated summa cum laude and received a Bachelor of Arts in Pre-Physical Therapy in 2020.
 He was also on the football team for four years at Baldwin Wallace.

 Kyle continued his education at Baldwin Wallace University earning a Master of Medical Science degree after completing the Physician Assistant Program in May 2022.
-He has recently completed a dermatology residency training program with some of the best dermatology providers in Northeast Ohio at Apex Dermatology and is currently working on his Diplomate Fellowship from the Society of Dermatology Physician Assistants.
+He has recently completed a dermatology residency training program with some of the best dermatology providers in Northeast Ohio at Apex Skin and is currently working on his Diplomate Fellowship from the Society of Dermatology Physician Assistants.